Skip to navigation menu Skip to content

 Surgery to repair cleft lip also treats problems with the nose.
 But some children need more surgery as they get older.

-A child with a cleft may have problems with breathing because the inside of their nose has not formed right.
-A deviated septum is one example.
-Most often, surgery to correct breathing issues and improve symmetry happens during the late teen years.
+A child with a cleft may have problems with breathing because the inside of their nose did not form in a typical way.
+A is one example.
+Most often, we do surgery (septorhinoplasty) to improve breathing issues and symmetry during the late teen years.

-Sometimes a small nose surgery (rhinoplasty) will be considered during school age.
-Your surgeon will work with you to decide how best to proceed.
+Sometimes we consider doing a small surgery for the nose (rhinoplasty) during school age.
+Your child’s surgeon will work with you to decide how best to proceed.

 • Jaw surgery to line up the teeth in young adults

-As children near adulthood, some will need jaw surgery to properly align their teeth.
+As children near adulthood, some will need jaw surgery to better align their teeth.

-Children with clefting have a greater chance of having their upper jaw grow less than their lower jaw.
+Children with clefting are more likely to have their upper jaw grow less than their lower jaw.
 Your child may have an underbite or abnormal bite (malocclusion).
-Most often, we recommend Le Fort I maxillary advancement surgery to correct it.
+Most often, we recommend Le Fort I maxillary advancement surgery to treat this.

-Some children also need surgery for a lower jaw that has not formed correctly (mandible advancement).
+Some children also need surgery for a lower jaw that has not formed in a typical way (mandible advancement).

 Better Ways to Treat and Prevent Cleft Lip and Palate

-We have a research team working to understand more about the causes of this condition, prevention and how to ensure the best outcomes for children born with clefts.
+We have a research team working to understand more about what causes clefting and associated conditions and how to make sure kids get the best results from treatment.

 Contact Us